GhazanfarIrfan24/GhazanfarIrfan24/README.md

 - 👋 Hi, I’m @GhazanfarIrfan24
 - 👀 I’m interested in Product Management, Product researh, UxUi design.
 - 🌱 I’m currently learning Product management and UxUi projects.
-- 💞️ I’m looking to collaborate on ....
+- 💞️ I’m looking to collaborate on @prernasandooja and searching....
 - 📫 How to reach me at ghazanfar.irfan92@gmail.com

 <!---